EpEpDragon/UniNotes/Philosophy/Consequentialism.md

 # Consequentialism
-The morality of an action depends soley on the consequences of the action
+The morality of an action depends solely on the consequences of the action